 Partial Knee Replacement Surgery

-Best Partial Knee Replacement Surgery Centre in Delhi NCR
+Best Partial Knee Replacement Surgeon

 In order to understand what a partial knee replacement is, you must first understand the structure of the knee joint.
 The knee joint is formed by the junction of three bones: the femur (thigh bone), the tibia (shin bone) and the patella (kneecap).
 These bones are connected to each other by strong ligaments.
 The powerful muscles of the thigh and calf attach to the bones around the knee by means of tendons.
 In the healthy knee, these structures work in perfect harmony to move the joint.
 There are three major compartments in your knee.